-The stories of the Underground Railroad in Cincinnati remain a dominant and important piece of history in Ohio.
+The stories of the Underground Railroad in Cincinnati remain a dominant and essential piece of history in Ohio.

 The Story of John P. Parker

-On a cloudy night in 1842, John P. Parker slowly boarded a ship that was docked in the harbor in New Orleans, Louisiana.
+On a cloudy night in 1842, John P. Parker slowly boarded a ship docked in New Orleans, Louisiana harbor.
 Parker knew that his days as an enslaved African American were numbered.
-It was just a matter of time, at least in his mind, before he would gain his freedom.
-This objective had fostered in his mind for many years.
+It was just a matter of time, at least in his mind, before he gained his freedom.
+This objective had been fostered in his mind for many years.

-He also had tried to escape several times, but the result was a failure.
-However, this time would be different.
-After hiding on the vessel for several hours, the ship finally began to move out of the harbor and set sail for up the Mississippi River.
-Along the way, young John enjoyed the scenery as if he was a passenger on an ocean cruise to the Caribbean Islands.
-The reality was that this was merely the latest attempt at gaining freedom by Parker, which eventually brought him to New Albany, Indiana, then to Cincinnati, Ohio, and eventually to Ripley, Ohio.
-Once in Ripley, he along with the white radical, abolitionist Reverend John Rankin, began several decades of “illegal” activities that helped thousands of enslaved African Americans gain their freedom.
-During one such venture, Parker recalled his journey out of slavery by describing how he hid among of a pile of wood on a New Orleans dock until he was able to slowly get on board a large ship that helped him obtain his destiny of freedom.
+Once in Ripley, he and the white radical abolitionist Reverend John Rankin began several decades of “illegal” activities that helped thousands of enslaved African Americans gain their freedom.
+During one such venture, Parker recalled his journey out of slavery by describing how he hid among a pile of wood on a New Orleans dock until he could slowly board a large ship that helped him obtain his destiny of freedom.

 The Story of Henry Bibb

-By the late 1840s, Bibb had come to terms that he would never see first his wife and child again.
-As a result, he remarried in 1848 and over time became an ardent African American abolitionist in several New England and Middle Atlantic states.
-As an abolitionist, to tell his story to a wider audience, in 1849 Bibb published his autobiography titled Narrative of the Life and Adventures of Henry Bibb, An American Slave, Written by Himself.
-The next year, in 1849, he and his new wife published the first African American newspaper in Canada titled Voice of the Fugitive.
+By the late 1840s, Bibb had come to terms with the fact that he would never see his first wife and child again.
+As a result, he remarried in 1848 and became an ardent African American abolitionist in several New England and Middle Atlantic states over time.
+As an abolitionist, to tell his story to a broader audience, in 1849, Bibb published his autobiography titled Narrative of the Life and Adventures of Henry Bibb, An American Slave, Written by Himself.
+In 1849, he and his new wife published the first African American newspaper in Canada, Voice of the Fugitive.

 The Story of Delia Webster and Calvin Fairbanks

-During this same decade, several individuals engaged in numerous Underground Railroad activities in other parts of the Bluegrass state.
-For example, Delia Webster and Calvin Fairbanks emerged as fiery abolitionists as well as Underground Railroad activists.
-Webster was born in Vermont, in 1817, studied briefly at Oberlin College, in Ohio, and moved to Kentucky in 1842, while Fairbanks was born in New York, in 1816, studied for several years at Oberlin College, and eventually became a Methodist minister.
-Although Webster and Fairbanks went to Oberlin, they did not know each other until their Underground Railroad activities crossed paths in Kentucky.
+Webster was born in Vermont in 1817, studied briefly at Oberlin College in Ohio, and moved to Kentucky in 1842.
+Fairbanks was born in New York in 1816, studied for several years at Oberlin College, and eventually became a Methodist minister.
+Although Webster and Fairbanks went to Oberlin, they only knew each other once their Underground Railroad activities crossed paths in Kentucky.

 The Story of the Bell Family

 The journeys, activities, and comments of individuals like Parker, Henry Bibb, Delia Webster, Calvin Fairbanks, and the Bells are just a few examples of the experiences of thousands of enslaved Black Americans who decided to emancipate themselves from the horrible system of human bondage.
-The path to freedom was hard, complex, long, mysterious, terrifying, exciting, dangerous, and exalting.
-But, in the end, it was worth it for those who were willing to try to escape.
+The path to freedom was complicated, complex, lengthy, mysterious, terrifying, exciting, dangerous, and exalting.
+But, in the end, it was worth it for those willing to try to escape.

 The Underground Railroad in Cincinnati

-In the end, this is only a snapshot of the number of important individuals who played an important role in the origin, development, and operation of the Underground Railroad in Cincinnati and the surrounding region.
-Many of these stories are told at the National Underground Railroad Freedom Center, in addition to it housing many artifacts of significance to the Underground Railroad.
+In the end, this is only a snapshot of the influential individuals who played an essential role in the origin, development, and operation of the Underground Railroad in Cincinnati and the surrounding region.
+Many of these stories are told at the National Underground Railroad Freedom Center, in addition to housing many artifacts of significance to the Underground Railroad.

-In addition to these impactful stories, it is hard to dispute the depiction of scholars such as the late J. Blaine Hudson, Spencer Crew, and Prince Brown, who have depicted the Underground Railroad as the first multiracial, multi-class, multi-ethnic human rights movement in the United States that was dominated by a person of African descent.
+In addition to these impactful stories, it is hard to dispute the depiction of scholars such as the late J. Blaine Hudson, Spencer Crew, and Prince Brown, who have depicted the Underground Railroad as the first multiracial, multi-class, multi-ethnic human rights movement in the United States that a person of African descent dominated.

 To learn more about the history of the Underground Railroad in Cincinnati, visit the National Underground Railroad Freedom Center.